 What the Task Team (TT) is – role and scope:

-The TT is the interagency forum for convening, presenting and validating views of the IASC TT members around the issue of strengthening the humanitarian development nexus.
+The TT is the interagency forum for convening, presenting and formulating the collective views of the IASC TT members around the issue of strengthening the humanitarian development nexus.
 In collaboration with the UNDG, its aim is to advance a collective narrative on this agenda in a sequenced and time-bound manner.
 Guided by the IASC WG Workplan, the TT purpose is to i) coordinate information flows that help shape a common understanding of elements around the NWoW; ii) Review and assess current humanitarian policy, guidance and operational tools against this understanding to identify policy gaps; iii) serve as a port of call to offer support where possible to country teams in their efforts to operationalize the mechanisms, processes, and structures required to strengthen the humanitarian development, and where applicable, peacebuilding nexus.

-During this early phase of review of tools and processes utilized in the field, this entails that the TT, in collaboration with the UNDG SDSP RG, shepherds substantive policy and field support and guidance discussions at the interagency level to strengthen the linkages between humanitarian and development response as well as to clarify linkages with other policy discussions.
+During this early phase of review of tools and processes utilized in the field, this entails that the TT, in collaboration with the UNDG SDSP RG, and relevant IASC subsidiary bodies shepherds substantive policy and field support and guidance discussions at the interagency level to strengthen the linkages between humanitarian and development response as well as to clarify linkages with other policy discussions.
 It will not only be a passive collector of views, but will actively seek to propose ideas that move the agenda forward and shapes high-level strategic thinking.
 Lastly, the TT will serve as the IASC’s depository from which to draw for substantive input into other interlinked processes, including to the work of other IASC subsidiary bodies and the Grand Bargain Workstream 10 on strengthening the engagement between humanitarian and development actors, Workstream 7 on multiyear planning and financing the UN WB Partnership on the Humanitarian Development Peace Initiative (HDPI).

 What the Task Team does - workplan:

-The TT is time-bound and will work through both its agreed workplan of activities as elaborated in the draft workplan, as well as through the Plan of Action developed between the IASC HDN TT and the UN Working Group on Transitions (UN WGT) (as reconvened by the UNDG RG SDSP).
+The TT is time-bound and will work through both its agreed workplan of activities as elaborated in the draft workplan, as well as through the Plan of Action developed between the IASC HDN TT and the UN Working Group on Transitions (UN WGT) (as reconvened by the UNDG RG SDSP), as well as through strengthened linkages with IASC Subsidiary bodies.
 The WGs asks the TT and its members to organize its work to:

+Shapes a common understanding: collects field practices, shares initiatives, and coordinates shared narrative.

-Coordinate information flows: Shape a common global understanding of what is required to strengthen the humanitarian development, and where applicable, peacebuilding nexus; in particular by
+Shape a common global understanding of what is required to strengthen the humanitarian development, and where applicable, peacebuilding nexus; in particular by

 Establishing and maintaining an open-source coordination platform to map and communicate existing global processes, initiatives, and mechanisms, operational tools, and field-level activities.
 It will serve as a living resource for field and policy practitioners.